 Professor Tim Harper, Professor of the History of Southeast Asia, Fellow of Magdalene College: research interests include Modern Southeast Asian history and world history.

 Dr Sriya Iyer, Reader in Economics at the Faculty of Economics; and a Bibby Fellow and College Lecturer in Economics at St. Catharine’s College, University of Cambridge.
 She works on the economics of religion, demography, education and development economics.
 She serves on the Board of Directors of the Association for the Study of Religion, Economics and Culture, and is a Research Fellow at the Institute for Labor Economics (IZA).
 She has published two books on Demography and Religion in India (Oxford University Press, 2002) and The Economics of Religion in India (Harvard University Press, 2018); as well as articles in a range of journals including the Journal of Economic Literature, Journal of Political Economy, Review of Economics and Statistics, and the Journal of Development Economics.
 She was awarded a University of Cambridge Pilkington Prize for Teaching Excellence in 2014.

 Dr Shruti Kapila, Lecturer in the Faculty of History and Fellow of Corpus Christi College: Dr Kapila’s research interests include South Asian History; history of political thought and history of science.

 Professor James Laidlaw, William Wyse Professor of Social Anthropology, and Head of Department of Social Anthropology.
 Research interests include the anthropology of ethics; the anthropology of religion and ritual; Jainism, Hinduism, and Buddhism.
 Current ethnographic research: the humanistic Buddhism of the global reformist movement, Foguangshan.

-Dr Perveez Mody, Lecturer in the Department of Social Anthropology and Fellow, King’s College: research interests include the anthropology of caste and community relations in South Asia; legal anthropology and the Special Marriage Act, love-marriage, kinship, marriage, gender and sexuality; the anthropology of care, “forced-marriage”, social movements.
+Dr Perveez Mody, Senior University Lecturer in the Department of Social Anthropology and Fellow, King’s College: research interests include the anthropology of caste and community relations in South Asia; legal anthropology and the Special Marriage Act, love-marriage, kinship, marriage, gender and sexuality; the anthropology of care, “forced-marriage”, social movements.